mosaic-design-system/docs/src/components/validation.md

       ## What is Validation?

       **Validation** is when a user enters data, the form checks to see that the data is correct.
-If correct, the form notifies the application that the data can be submitted to the server; if not, it gives you an error message explaining what corrections need to be made
+If correct, the form notifies the application that the data can be submitted to the server; if not, it gives you an error message explaining what corrections need to be made.

       - - -